That's Life!: Humorous items on That's Life!

-Talented passers-by were also featured every week in the vox pops at the start of the show, notably Annie Mizen, who was discovered in a street market in her eighties and became a star.
+Talented passers-by were also featured each week in the vox pops at the start of the show, including Annie Mizen, who was discovered in a street market in her eighties and became a star.

 Esther Rantzen was arrested for obstruction when vox popping in the North End Road.
 The resulting film took pride of place in her edition of This Is Your Life in which the arresting officer P.C.
 A. Herbert was a surprise guest.

-During its 21-year run That's Life! was broadcast three times on April 1st, and each time created a prank film to fool the viewers.
+During its 21-year run That's Life! was broadcast three times on 1 April, and each time created a prank film to fool the viewers.
 The first directed by Nick Handel appeared to show a dog that could drive.
 The second was an animal in London Zoo called a Lirpa Loof. starring David Bellamy, which persuaded charabanc-loads of visitors to search the zoo for the non-existent animal with purple droppings.

-The third was a face cream made from rhinoceros spit that eradicated wrinkles from the face but transferred them to a backside, thus imperilling marriages.
-Edwina Currie, ex Health Minister, promised to mention this to the Prime Minister.
+The third was a face cream made from rhinoceros spit that eradicated wrinkles from the face but transferred them to a backside.

 "That's Life All Over!"

-In 1994, the show ended with a 90-minute special recalling the most memorable moments and listing some of the changes inspired by the series.
-"That's Life All Over!" was executive produced by Richard Woolfe and included a surprise section Rantzen knew nothing about in advance, hosted by David Frost.
+In 1994 the show ended with a 90-minute special recalling the most memorable moments and listing some of the changes inspired by the series.
+"That's Life All Over!" included a surprise section that Rantzen did not know about in advance, hosted by David Frost.